sahithyandev/s1/src/content/docs/maths/ode/01-introduction.md

 ---
-title: Introduction to Differential Equations
+title: Differential Equations
 slug: maths/ode/introduction
 sidebar:
   label: Introduction
   order: 1
 prev: false
-next: true
+next: false
 ---

 Equations which are composed of an unknown function and its derivatives.